 DREAM has teamed on a joint venture with SGA to design two buildings for the Foundry at Drydock in Boston’s Seaport District.
 Working collaboratively with our client, Marcus Partners, the 228,000 sf life sciences campus will create a new home for Ginkgo Bioworks, building upon their existing footprint in the neighborhood and further solidifying the Seaport as a hub for the biotechnology industry.

 The two buildings will create a new home for 900 employees of Ginkgo Bioworks – which makes custom microbes for drug, cosmetic and food companies.
-Parcel O will create a new, state-of-the-art 219,000 sf life sciences building.
 The design is a modern interpretation of the district’s industrial vernacular, aiming to celebrate the Raymond L. Flynn Park’s industrial ecosystem while offering a forward-looking expression.
-An adaptive reuse of an existing steel manufacturing building at Parcel P will become a 9,000 sf amenity building for the campus’ users that will further enhance the industrial character of the neighborhood.
+An approximately 219,000 square foot life sciences/research and development building will be complemented by a 9,000 square foot adaptive reuse of an existing building to serve as amenity space for employees.
+Amenities will include diverse dining options, a bar/cafe space, soft flexible seating options and fixed tiered seating for company gatherings.
 Together, the buildings will create a new campus for this leader in the field of biology.

 - LEED Gold Certifiable

 - Lab and Office Space

 DREAM has been integral in helping us shape the design and vision for our Foundry at Drydock project, which has been designed to the City of Boston’s future Zero Net Carbon zoning standards.